Scouting in Texas: Rio Grande Council

 The Rio Grande Council (#775) was formed in 1927 as the Lower Rio Grande Valley Council (#775).
 It changed its name in 1947 to the current name.
 It covers 5 counties, including Cameron, Hidalgo, Willacy, Starr & Zapata and it serves a membership of approximately, 4,000 youth and 1,500 adult leaders in the southernmost parts of Texas.

 Organization

-The Rio Grande Council has four districts:
+The Rio Grande Council has two districts: